COVID-19 pandemic in Georgia (U.S. state): Entertainment

 The touring production of Hamilton, originally scheduled to play at the Fox Theatre in April, moved its dates to August 4 – September 5, causing a production of Ain't Too Proud to be moved to later in the season and for a concert by Blackberry Smoke with The Wild Feathers and an appearance from Iliza Shlesinger to be postponed.
+Many musicians, such as Atlanta rock band Starbenders, had tours and shows cancelled due to the pandemic.
+The Atlanta soul duo Dana Johnson and Avery Sunshine, among others, performed online concerts during the pandemic in place of in-person events.

 Judicial system

 Grand juries were not allowed to convene through June 12, which consequently delayed a review over whether charges should be filed in the murder of Ahmaud Arbery in February.